Polynomial Siegel disks are typically Jordan domains

-Note that after the above process, the total degree of the system with respect to $w_1$, that is, the sum of the degrees of all polynomials in the system with respect to $w_1$, is decreased at least by $1$.
-So after finitely many steps, we have a system of irreducible polynomial equations such that \begin{itemize} \item[1.] there is only one polynomial which involves $w_1$, \item[2.] $w_i = g_i$, $1 \le i \le m$, are a group of solutions of the system, \item[3.] if $w_i = \tilde{g}_i$, $1 \le i \le m$, are a group of solutions of the system defined in some open subset in $U$, which are close enough to $g_i$, then $\tilde{g}_i = g_i$ for all $1 \le i \le m$. \end{itemize}
+Note that after the above process, the sum of the degrees of all polynomials in $\mathcal{S}$ with respect to $z_1$, is decreased at least by $1$.
+So after finitely many steps, there is only one polynomial in $\mathcal{S}$ which involves $z_1$, and moreover, the two conditions (1) and (2) are still satisfied with $U$ replaced by an appropriate open subset of $U$.
+Let us still use $U$ denote this open subset.